Our use of cookies

 4. For applications made under S116/117: When you apply under S117, if the land can be declared surplus, we will also request formal approval for this declaration and confirm this outcome to you.
 If approved, the Stopping Up process continues where the County Council applies under S116 on your behalf to the Magistrates Court.
 The Magistrate will review the application and make the final decision, of which we inform you.
 If the outcome is successful we will update our records.

 Please note: There is no guarantee that a Stopping Up order pursued under Section 116/117 Highways Act 1980 will be granted.
-Any costs encountered by the County Council would be payable by you whether or not we pursue the order to its conclusion, and whether or not the magistrate grants the order.
+Any costs encountered by the County Council would be payable by you whether we pursue the order to its conclusion, and whether the magistrate grants the order.

 Apply online